cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 };
 ```

 Should we want to capture all variables by reference instead, we can pass a single ampersand `&` symbol instead.
-Alike to the previous setup, if we want _some_ variables to still be captured by copy, we can simply append them to the capture list.
+Almost opposite to the previous setup, if we want _some_ variables to still be captured by copy, we can simply append them to the capture list.
 <!--
 `CPP_SETUP_START`
 #include <iostream>